 As ROAM's 2-4-C modelling is a time sequential half hourly forecast, ROAM can forecast the duration of time which is expected to breach the CPT.
 ROAM has noted that the CPT is presently set to be a multiple of fifteen times greater than the MPC.
-For this analysis, ROAM has assessed the effect of maintaining that ratio, with the MPC set at \$20,000/MWh and the CPT set at \$300,000.
+For this analysis, ROAM has assessed the effect of maintaining that ratio, with the MPC set at \$16,000/MWh and the CPT set at \$240,000.
 The following collection of statistics relate to the 50% PoE demand scenario for the 2012-2013 financial year.

-Table 7.5 - Cumulative Price Threshold Statistics (50% Probability of Exceedence - 2012-2013)

-Region Average Number of Breaches per annum Percentage of MPC periods where APC would be invoked
+Table 7.5 - Cumulative Price Threshold Statistics (50% Probability of Exceedence - 2012-2013) Region Average Number of Breaches per annum Percentage of MPC periods where APC would be invoked Any region 0.44 51%

-QLD 0.40 22%

-NSW 0.28 15%

-VIC 0.08 5%

-SA 0.08 14%

-Table 7.5 above shows that a total of 5 to 22% of all MPC periods are forecast to occur during an administered price period where the administered price cap (\$300/MWh presently) would apply in the 50% PoE scenario.
+Table 7.5 above shows that approximately 50% of all MPC periods are forecast to occur during an administered price period where the administered price cap (\$300/MWh presently) would apply in the 50% PoE scenario.
 This is a potentially significant reduction in revenue which would be lost by extreme peaking generators if off-market compensation is not achieved.
+However, ROAM's modelling does not take into account foreknowledge by generators of an impending breach of the